jaidevxb/project-reviewer-agent/README.md

 Clear, actionable recommendations

-💡 Design Philosophy
+## 💡 Design Philosophy

-Avoid overusing LLMs where deterministic rules are sufficient
+- Prefer deterministic checks for core verification

-Use LLMs only for high-level synthesis and reasoning
+- Use LLMs only for concise synthesis and human-facing recommendations

 Build agentic systems that are: